 To enhance the health of Oklahomans by providing access to quality, fresh food through healthy community stores, nutrition education, economic opportunities and community revitalization.

-Providing over $19,000 in Double Up Food Bucks in 2015, we have seen a significant improvement in mental and physical health for all participating community members.
+Providing over $45,000 in free fresh produce in 2018, we have seen a significant improvement in mental and physical health for all participating community members.
 With access to fresh fruits and vegetables, many of our customers have reported they have been taken off medication for preventable diseases.
 Kathy Barnes is one such customer.
 Her critical numbers improved dramatically and her doctor asked her what she had been doing different.
 She told him she had access to fresh, affordable produce because R&G Family Grocers came to her each week.
 He took her off her blood pressure medicine and her cholesterol medicine.